WarwickRSE/CodeProfilingDemos/example.md

 via pip) to generate dot format files (a graph definition language) and dot to turn this into an image.
 This is part of graphviz (https://www.graphviz.org/)

+gprof is older, and instruments the code at compile time.
+This means we need to rebuild the code to use it.
+This has some downsides.
+Valgrind involves running code within a special environment - most codes run a bit slower, some run extremely slowly (note: the profiling results do account for this), which has its own downsides.

 ## Important terms

 When discussing the time taken by a given function, there are two